browserengineering/book/book/embeds.md

             w = IFRAME_WIDTH_PX + 2
         self.add_inline_child(node, zoom, w, IframeLayout, self.frame)
 ```

-Note that I've added 2 to the width and height in these calculations
-to provide room for a border later on.

 The `IframeLayout` layout code is also similar, inheriting from
 `EmbedLayout`, but without the aspect ratio code: